pmichaillat/hugo-website/README.md

 The template is documented at https://pascalmichaillat.org/d5/.

+## Example

+The website produced by the template is available at https://pascalmichaillat.org/hugo-website/.

 ## Features

-+ The website produced by the template is available at https://pascalmichaillat.org/hugo-website/
 + Webpages are organized in three categories, which are available from any page through the menu and from the homepage through buttons: papers, courses, and data.
 + A list of tags (keywords) used in papers and courses is automatically generated so visitors can easily see the topics covered in research and teaching.
 + An archive page is automatically generated so visitors can easily see the most recent material added to the website.